 Be it woods or forest, when a character enters the trees in fiction, beware!
-We learned this from fairytales, but is fear of the forest innate, or taught to us via fiction?
+We learned this from fairytales, but is fear of the forest innate, or is it taught, partly via fiction?

 I went to the woods because I wanted to live deliberately, I wanted to live deep and suck out all the marrow of life, to put to rout all that was not life and not when I had come to die, discover that I had not lived.Henry David Thoreau